 Developed by the Selection Committee in consultation with local businesses and stakeholders.
-The Community Criteria are designed to identify candidates who best fit the community’s needs and prioritize those who intend to reside in the community.
+The Community Criteria is designed to identify candidates who best fit the community’s needs and prioritize those who intend to reside in the community.

 - The candidate must meet the federal eligibility criteria, as described in the RNIP website.